r-ramos2/Comprehensive-Guide-to-Configuring-Windows-Defender-Firewall-on-Windows-11/README.md

 # Comprehensive Guide to Configuring Windows Defender Firewall on Windows 11

-This guide provides detailed instructions on configuring, managing, and securing your computer using Windows Defender Firewall on Windows 11.
-It includes best practices and step-by-step instructions for enabling, configuring, and customizing your firewall settings to enhance your system's security posture.

----

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Why Enable Windows Defender Firewall](#why-enable-windows-defender-firewall)